amanteaux/spark-ws-demo/README.md

 ### Database querying
 A good alternative to JPA is [jOOQ](https://github.com/jOOQ/jOOQ) which enables to build type safe SQL queries.
-As a connection pool, [HikariCP](https://github.com/brettwooldridge/HikariCP) seems to be the better at the moment.
+As a connection pool [HikariCP](https://github.com/brettwooldridge/HikariCP) seems to be the better at the moment.